dsoprea/go-multiparse/README.md

 ## Implementation

 This is a general parsing framework.
-Parser implementations must satisfy the `Parser` interface and be registered for a specific input type.
-You might have to register multiple times if you are trying to parse both a base type *and* one or more aliases of it.
+Parser implementations must satisfy the `Parser` interface and be registered for specific input types.
+You will have to register multiple times if you are trying to parse both a base type *and* one or more aliases of it.
 The `StringParser` is included and parses over string values.
 It is automatically registered.

 ### Parser Interface